Enquiry about object: 2373

 – scroll down to see further images –

-This long pyramid-shaped hairpin from Laos is made of a single piece of black wood, possibly ebony, which is overlaid with hammered sheet silver.
+This long pyramid-shaped hairpin from the Hmong people of northern Laos is made of a single piece of black wood, possibly ebony, which is overlaid with hammered sheet silver.
 The end of the silverwork is finished with borders of fine silver filigree.
 The top surface of the end comprises a square with a raised petal silver design against a black enamel ground.